4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/17-Your-first-loop/README.md

+# `17` Your First Loop

 If you run this code you'll see a count from 0 to 99 (White characters).

+## :pencil: Instructions:
-Fix it so that it counts up to 100, you'll see 101 on green afterwards.
+Fix the code so that it counts up to 100.
+You will then see it followed by 101 in green text in the console.

+### :exclamation: IMPORTANT:
-IMPORTANT: there's a Replit Classroom dedicated to Arrays, we encourage you to go and finish those after this first Array exercise.
-(And then, come back).
+*There is a Replit Classroom dedicated to Arrays, we encourage you to go and finish those after this first Array exercise.
+(And then, come back).*

-Can you fix it?
+**Can you fix it?**